IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/languages/language-installation.md

           alm.nimrod.localeLocation: /var/lm/locales
 ```

-3. When installing the `lm-helm` helm chart you must include the following values so the ConfigMap with `locales.tar` can be loaded by TNCO:
+3. When installing the `lm-helm` helm chart you must include the following values so the ConfigMap with `locales.tar` can be loaded by TNC-O:

 ```
     nimrod: